 3) Are PEX Pipes Better Than Copper Pipes?

-In comparison to copper pipes, PEX tubes tend to be more sustainable, affordable, durable, affordable, flexible, easier to install, and resistant to leaks and corrosion.
+In comparison to copper piping, using PEX tubes tend to be more sustainable, affordable, extremely durable, affordable, flexible, easier to install, and resistant to leaks and corrosion.

-PEX pipes also keep your water hot/cold longer thanks to their insulating properties and are lightweight.
-Since they come in multiple colors, you get to keep track of which pipe carries what more conveniently.
+PEX pipes also keep your cold water lines hot/cold longer thanks to their insulating properties and are lightweight.
+Since they come in multiple colors, you get to keep track of which pipe carries what more conveniently, especially for the next home improvement project.

 4) Can I Use PEX Tubes Outside?